 Fly-posting, the illegal fixing of signs, posters or stickers in public areas, is a nuisance and creates potential danger.

-Not only is this illegal but it creates a distraction and potential danger to road users as well as a negative impression of an area.
+Not only is this illegal but it creates a distraction and potential danger to road users as well as making an area look bad.

 If you notice fly-posting in your area you should make a report to the district or borough council.

-It will be useful to us or the district or borough council if you can tell us:
+It will be useful to us or the district or borough council if you could describe: